 - About 1 Tbls Italian Seasoning (optional)

 Make sure water is not too hot (will kill the yeast) but warm.
+I think you want about 110 degrees F…which is warm, but not hot.
 Add yeast and sugar and gently stir.
 Let stand for 5 minutes.
-You should see bubbles from the yeast (if not, your yeast is bad or the water temp was not right)
+You should see bubbles/foam from the yeast (if not, your yeast is bad or the water temp was not right).

-Place the flour, salt, olive oil, seasoning and the yeast mix in a food processor ( you can use a large bowl and hand mix).
+Place the flour, salt, olive oil, seasoning and the yeast mix in a food processor or stand mixer ( you can use a large bowl and hand mix).
 Using dough hook, combine at low speed for 1 minute.
 Then medium speed for 3-5 minutes.
 Gradually add in flour to get a nice ball that is not too sticky.
 If the dough is dry, add in warm water by the teaspoon.
+You should end up with a ball of dough that is not too sticky and not crumbly.

 Remove ball from processor.
-Place into a well oiled bowl and allow to rise for 1-2 hours.
+Place into a well oiled bowl (or leave in the bowl if using a stand mixer) and allow to rise for 1-2 hours.
 It will double in size so make sure the bowl is large enough.
-When ready to use, punch it down to remove the larger air pockets and remove from bowl to a floured rolling area.
+When ready to use, punch it down to remove the larger air pockets and remove from bowl to a floured area.
+Flour just so it does not stick.
+You do not need to roll it out!
 You can also save the dough in the frig for a couple days, or freeze it in sealed bags for a month.

 Roughly shape it into a roundish blob about the size of the skillet.
+I like using the dough for a large and a small skillet, so I separate a small blob.
 Take the cast iron skillet and liberally spread olive oil on the bottom and sides.
 Place the dough blob into the center and push it out to the edges, keeping it roughly even thickness.
 There is enough dough to make a large skillet pizza that is very thick.
 I like to spread the dough between a large skillet and a small skillet to make a medium and a personal pan pizza.
 If you want a thinner crust, feel free to use less of the dough and use the rest to make bread sticks!
+If you use ALL of the dough in one skillet, your pizza crust will be over one inch thick.

 Spread marinara on top.
+You can make your own marinara…or use a jar.
+I use about 1/2 jar.
 Use a lot, since the dough will be thick.
 You want more than usual.
 Add cut veggies over the marinara.
 Add cheeses.
 Place in oven set to 450 degrees F. Bake for 20 minutes or so.
 Check often towards the end, as you just want the edges to brown up.

-Use a spatula to remove the pie and place on a cutting board for slicing.
+Use a metal spatula to remove the pie and place on a cutting board for slicing.

-- Vegan (Miyoko’s!)mozz, parm, or Violife Feta (or mix as you wish)
+- Vegan (Miyoko’s!) mozz, parm, or Violife Feta (or mix as you wish).
+Feta is amazing on the pizza!

 - Bell peppers, sliced